eye-division/jennyblyth/_gallery/chloe-fremantle.md

   for the soul’.
-From the Ancient Egyptians who used prisms to split the colours from crystals for medicinal purpose and to enhance wellbeing, to Carl Jung who said that ‘colours are the mother tongue of the subconscious’, clearly palette colours the mind.&nbsp; For Artists, it is a path to liberation.
+From the Ancient Egyptians who used prisms to split the colours from crystals for medicinal purpose and to enhance wellbeing, to Carl Jung who said that ‘colours are the mother tongue of the subconscious’, clearly palette colours the mind.
+For Artists, it is a path to liberation.

-  Chloe Fremantle's&nbsp;*‘Evocations'&nbsp;*reflect the fleetingness of our memories, and the wealth of individual experience which inform our responses to any given moment.
+  Chloe Fremantle's *‘Evocations'* reflect the fleetingness of our memories, and the wealth of individual experience which inform our responses to any given moment.

   Artists share with us their unique journeys through observation and expression